-10 Epic Action Movies like The Hunger Games: Deadly Game Shows
+6 Epic Action Movies Like the Hunger Games: Deadly Game Shows

-Being a big fan of the movies and books, I’ve compiled a list of some their movies like Huger Games that will intrigue you.
+Being a big fan of the movies and books, I’ve compiled a list of some movies that bleed in a similar vein like Hunger Games that will intrigue you.
 Let’s take a look -

 Do they still make movies that are worth watching more than once?
 It’s pretty rare.
 Shutter Island, Inception, Memento and few other movies come to mind, but those movies are exceptions to an otherwise brain-dead stream of movies popping left and right.

 The Ten Commandments might be more than half a centuary old, but it still is one of the best movies ever made.
 You’d wanna watch it over and over again, just to recollect what you missed in first few sittings.
 They have made a lot of movies about Hebrew born prince of Egypt, but none come even close to The Ten Commandments.